mkadlof/plepiseq-phylogenetic-pipeline/README.md

 # WGS2phylo

-A helper script to prepare metadatafile based on the results of our [Sequnecing pipline](https://github.com/mkadlof/plepiseq-wgs-pipeline)
+A helper script to prepare metadata file based on the results of our [Sequnecing pipline](https://github.com/mkadlof/plepiseq-wgs-pipeline).
+With `--with-fasta` a phylogentic pipeline ready fasta input can also be repared.
+Use `--without-fasta` to skip fasta file processing.

 ## Example data
 - [WGS output for bacterial](data/example_data/WGS2phylo/)